GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 In SensorThings `PATCH` is the preferred means of updating an entity. `PATCH` provides more resiliency between clients and services by directly modifying only those values specified by the client.

-The semantics of `PATCH`, as defined in [RFC5789], is to merge the content in the request payload with the entity’s current state, applying the update only to those components specified in the request body.
+The semantics of `PATCH`, as defined in [RFC 5789][RFC 5789], is to merge the content in the request payload with the entity’s current state, applying the update only to those components specified in the request body.
 The properties provided in the payload corresponding to updatable properties SHALL replace the value of the corresponding property in the entity.
 Missing properties of the containing entity or complex property SHALL NOT be directly altered.

 Services MAY additionally support `PUT`, but should be aware of the potential for data-loss in round-tripping properties that the client may not know about in advance, such as open or added properties, or properties not specified in metadata.
 Services that support `PUT` SHALL replace all values of structural properties with those specified in the request body.
 Omitting a non-nullable property with no service-generated or default value from a `PUT` request results in a `400 Bad Request` error.